MaastrichtU-CDS/vtg.coxph_val/README.md

 This repo contains the validation scripts for the Federated Cox Regression Algorithm https://github.com/IKNL/vtg.coxph.

-Input -- Beta Values Obtained from Training the Cox Regression Algorithm /n Output -- Concordance Index
+Input -- Beta Values Obtained from Training the Cox Regression Algorithm.
+Output -- Concordance Index

 ## Dockerizing the algorithm